cloud-native-application-security/crypto-rsa-jwe/README.md

-# crypto-rsa
+# crypto-key-exchange-dh-jwk

-Demo project showing how to use AES in GCM mode with 256-bit key to guarantee integrity, authenticity, and confidentiality between two applications.
+Demo project showing how to use **Elliptic Curve Diffie-Hellman (ECDH)** key exchange to generate a key for use with AES.
+Elliptic Curve 25519 is used for the key exchange, and the sample code contains an example that uses the NIST P-256 curve.
+The keys are exchange using JSON Web Key (JWK).
 There are three subprojects in this repo.

-* utils - contains shared utility classes `CrptoUtils` and `JsonUtils`.
+* utils - contains shared utility classes `CrptoUtils`,`JsonUtils` and `KeyExchange`.
-* warehouse - generates `data/refunds.aes` file encrypted with AES/GCM, depends on the utils project.
+* warehouse - offers `/refunds` api that generates a JWE encrypted using a key derive via ECDH.
-* payments -  reads and decrypts `data/refunds.aes`, depends on utils project.
+  Depends on the utils project.
+* payments -  Makes an HTTP request to the warehouse `/refunds` endpoint to get the encrypted refunds json.

 ## Critical Warning